 I decided I would do the caloric test but only if air was used.
 Doctors I had visited in the past had only mentioned use of cold water.
 I did not know that there was the option of using air until I read the book.
 In the past I avoided this test for my own reasons which were very clear to me; Doctors did not know what I had, they did not know how to help me, they usually told me that if I had what they thought I had then they would not be able to help me anyways and all of them told me that the caloric test could make my symptoms worse.
 However avoiding this test was not helping my situation.

 At my new job the managers said to me several times; “you need to make eye contact with the customers.”
 I had heard this before from previous employers.
-When I asked why, one of the managers replied: “Because it scares them if you don’t.”
-I couldn’t look people in the eyes.
+When I asked why, one of the managers replied, “Because it scares them if you don’t.”
+But I couldn’t look people in the eyes.
 This caused severe nausea.
-I always looked over peoples shoulders for balance as they spoke to me.
+I always looked over peoples’ shoulders for balance as they spoke to me.
 I never told any managers or coworkers about my balance problem because I didn’t have a name or diagnosis.

 Then in 2006 I went to Ear Associates.
 They ran all of the tests on me; hearing, ENG with caloric (they used air), and posturography which all turned out normal.
-Based on all my tests which showed normal vestibular function, along with my history and symptoms they diagnosed me with Mal De Debarquement syndrome.
+Based on all my tests which showed normal vestibular function, along with my history and symptoms they diagnosed me with Mal De Débarquement Syndrome.
 They told me that my symptoms were caused by my central nervous system.
 I’m very thankful that I was correctly diagnosed and that I actually know the name of what I have been suffering from.
 I have felt really great for the past 5 years.

 Dr. Maw said that I also had cervical vertigo which was causing the short spins and migraine induced vertigo which was causing the major nausea whenever I had a migraine.
 They told me that they believe that TMJ pain does not cause dizziness.
-They said that the posturography test showed that I had great balance and then they asked me if I wanted to try Vestibular therapy and also see a chiropractor.
+They said that the posturography test showed that I had great balance and then they asked me if I wanted to try Vestibular Therapy and also see a chiropractor.
 I said that I would like to try the chiropractor first.
 I went to a chiropractor twice a week for a few months.
 They massaged my neck and shoulders.
 My jaw pain became worse and I noticed no improvement in my MdDS symptoms.
 I stopped going.

 After that I started Vestibular therapy.
 I did and still do the majority of the exercises while standing.
 I have never tried any medication for the MdDS or other diagnoses.
 I didn’t need to.
 Vestibular therapy did something miraculous to my brain.